Pancreatitis and Alcohol

 - Patients are misdiagnosed

-Physicians and researchers have focused on the impact of alcohol in pancreatitis patients for far too long, which has led to worse patient outcomes.
-This must change.
+Physicians and researchers have focused on the impact of alcohol on pancreatitis patients for far too long.
+This has led to poor outcomes for patients.
+It must change.

 If you have chronic pancreatitis, you should not drink alcoholic beverages under any circumstances.
-Carrying on drinking will result in extreme pain and continue to damage to the pancreas.
+Carrying on drinking will result in extreme abdominal pain.
+Also, it will cause the pancreas to inflame and will continue to damage the pancreatic tissue.

 Resources to Stop Drinking